n89cz/Nagidash/README.md

     Undefined offset: 0 in /var/www/html/nagidash/index.php on line 124

-    This need to be fixed so i does not flood the errorlog
+    This need to be fixed so i does not flood the errorlog</s>

 3. Webbrowser push notifications?